j-fischer/rflib/README.md

 [![Build Status](https://travis-ci.org/j-fischer/rflib.svg?branch=master)](https://travis-ci.org/j-fischer/rflib)

-The goal of this library is to help developers to create clean, production ready code with a high level of operational supportability.
+The goal of this library is to help developers to create clean, production-ready code with a high level of operational supportability.

 This library is inspired by Dan Appleman's (see [Advanced Apex Programming](https://www.amazon.com/gp/product/1936754126/ref=as_li_tl?ie=UTF8&tag=apexbook-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1936754126&linkId=2e3446c23a7a7cc6c947ec1bb2480434)) logging design patter to collect better diagnositc information when dealing with errors in your Apex classes.
 This library expands